 - Your socks don’t fit well

-Thus, it is essential to get appropriately prescribed for these socks to make sure they fit well and are the right type for you to avoid having any long-term issues, which can also cause infection or severe allergy.
+Thus, it is essential to get appropriately prescribed for these socks.
+This will ensure they fit well and are the right type for you to avoid having any long-term issues, which can also cause infection or severe allergy.

-Certain studies have shown that very high compression socks can lead to nerve damage or breaking of the skin in some severe cases.
+Certain studies have shown that very high compression socks can lead to nerve damage.
+In some severe cases people had some breaking of the skin.
 For people who suffer from impaired arterial flow issues, the use of compression socks can worsen issues like ischemia and cause problems in the oxygenated blood’s blood flow.

 How To Choose The Right Size?

-Choosing the right size for yourself is essential so you will feel comfortable wearing the socks for extended periods and can take advantage of the benefits these socks offer.
+Choosing the right size for yourself is essential.
+You want to feel comfortable wearing the socks for extended periods and can take advantage of the benefits these socks offer.
 Below are a few tips for choosing just the perfect size for you.

 Measure your legs first thing in the morning before you leave the bed and lower them.

-If you are looking for thigh-high stockings, take measurements by standing up and measuring the thighs starting from under the buttocks and then measure the distance between the floor and your buttocks.
+If you are looking for thigh-high stockings, take measurements by standing up and measuring the thighs; measure the distance between the floor and your buttocks.

 For knee-length socks, measure the calves’ broadest part and the narrowest part when it comes to your ankles.
-Then measure while sitting on the bed with your legs on the floor by making a 90-degree angle.
-Take measurements starting from the knee to the base of each leg.
+Take measurements starting from the knee to the base of each leg while sitting on the bed (or chair) with your legs on the floor by making a 90-degree angle.

-By taking these measurements, you will learn how to choose just the right size for yourself as it will give you a good idea about the size of your thighs and how much space your legs need when flexed, etc.
+By taking these measurements, it will help you choose the right size for yourself.
+It will give you a good idea about the size of your thighs and how much space your legs need when flexed, etc.

 How To Take Care Of Compression Stockings?

 Taking care of compression stockings isn’t that much of a hassle.
-However, doing so will make them last longer and also offer optimum benefits.
+However, following the instructions will help them last longer and also offer optimum benefits.